Eleftheres, Larissa: Name

 The village is also called Eleftherai (in Katharevousa).

 History

 Remains of the Neolithic and Classical period were found in the hilly area southwest of the village.

 People

 The main occupation of the villagers is agriculture and livestock.
-In recent years Eleftheres has seen major residential development.
-Over the past 10 years its population increased from 421 people (2001 census) to 520 (2011 census).
+In recent years Eleftheres has seen residential development.

 Religious fairs

 At the religious fair in memory of Saint Charalampos (10/2) people have the opportunity to taste traditional boiled rice, snacks and local wine.
 There are also two other religious fairs in memory of Cosmas of Aetolia (24/8) and St. Bessarion.